ASTECH12/Tip-Calculator/README.md

 ## Contact

-For any inquiries or questions, you can reach us at astech133163@gmail.com.
+For any inquiries or questions, you can reach me at astech133163@gmail.com.

 ---
 Made with ❤️ by [ASTECH12](https://github.com/ASTECH12)